pcmlab/atrialmtk/Examples/Example-LeftAtrium/README.md

     **General point selection**

     First, roughly select a point somewhere on each anatomical landmark that is listed in Rough_Point_Picking.py.
+If the pulmonary veins are close together, select points on opposite sides of each (i.e. as far from another vein as possible); the script uses these points to assign which vein is which.
+The LAA tip point is used as a boundary condition location of the Laplace-Dirichlet solve.
 Make sure to do this in the same order as in the script:

     i) Right superior pulmonary vein (RSPV)